iamosley/la/md/02c_DissolveMemberDAs_x.md

 ## Calculate DA Membership for each LA
 Principal computation is determining which DAs belong to each individual LA.
 The spatial operation 'within' was onerous and the calculations were split across multiple sessions.
-Only one seesion is presented here for clarity.
+Only one session is presented here for clarity.

 ```python